-Tropical Storm Ian strengthening as it bears down on Western Cuba
+Tropical Storm Ian strengthening as it bears down on western Cuba

+Tropical Storm Ian was expected to make landfall in Cuba early Tuesday as a major hurricane.
+Photo courtesy of NOAA

+Tropical Storm Ian was expected to rapidly strengthen with western Cuba facing risk of serious wind and storm impacts, the National Hurricane Center said Monday.

-Tropical Storm Ian was forecast to turn northward later Sunday followed by a turn toward the north-northwest on Monday and north on Tuesday.
-It was about 320 miles south-southeast of Grand Cayman and 590 miles southeast of the western tip of Cuba.
-Photo courtesy National Oceanic and Atmospheric Administration.
+In its 2 a.m.
+EDT update, the agency said the center of the storm was located about 115 miles south-southwest of Grand Cayman and 355 miles southeast of the western tip of Cuba.
+The storm had maximum sustained winds of 70 mph and was moving west-northwest at 13 mph.

-Sept.
-24 (UPI) -- Tropical Storm Ian was forecast later Sunday to begin rapidly strengthening with Western Cuba facing risk of significant wind and storm impacts.
+Meteorologists predict Ian will make landfall in western Cuba on Monday night or early Tuesday as a major hurricane, packing wind gusts in excess of 120 mph.

+The NHC classifies major hurricanes as having a Category 3 level or above, as "devastating damage will occur."
+Storms become hurricanes when sustained winds reach 74 mph, Category 2 at 96 mph and Category 3 at 111 mph.

+"On the forecast track, the center of Ian is expected to pass near or west of the Cayman Islands today, and near or over western Cuba tonight and early Tuesday.
+Ian will then emerge over the southeastern Gulf of Mexico on Tuesday, and pass west of Florida Keys late Tuesday and approach the west coast of Florida on Wednesday," the NHC said.

-This is day after President Joe Biden approved an emergency declaration for Florida in anticipation the storm could hit the state as a major hurricane this week.
+The update comes after U.S. President Joe Biden on Saturday approved an emergency declaration for Florida in anticipation the storm could hit the state as a major hurricane this week.

-Western Cuba is facing risk of significant wind and storm impacts increasing, the National Hurricane said.
-The area is forecast as a major Category 4 hurricane, packing wind gusts in excess of 120 mph.

-Until Saturday morning, all of Florida was in the forecase cone.
+Until Saturday morning, all of Florida was in the storm's forecast cone.
 As the projection shifted west, the southern portion of the state moved outside.
-If Ian impacts the United States as a hurricane, it would be the first Atlantic hurricane to hit the mainland U.S this season, accoding to Accuweather.com and the first named system to directly impact the East Coast since Tropical Storm Colin in July.
+If Ian impacts the United States as a hurricane, it would be the first Atlantic hurricane to hit the mainland United States this season, according to Accuweather.com and the first named system to directly impact the East Coast since Tropical Storm Colin in July.

 Ian is the ninth named storm of the 2022 Atlantic hurricane season.